iqquee/webshot/README.md

 # open the just created example.go file in the text editor of your choice
 ```

-# ScreenShot
+# Screenshot
-ScreenShot is the default screenshotter which can take the screenshot of webpages
+Screenshot is the default screenshotter which can take the screenshot of webpages

 ```go
 package main